akanadocs/docs-test/sp/simple-api.md

 To find the URL:
 	1. Log into the Policy Manager.
 	2. Click the **Workbench** tab.
-	3. On the Left Pane (Called the "Organization Tree") click **SOA Software Policy Manager - Services - Metedata Exchange Service - Access Points.**
+	3. On the Left Pane (Called the "Organization Tree") click **Akana Policy Manager - Services - Metedata Exchange Service - Access Points.**
 	4. The URL will appear in the windows in the middle of the screen.

 Back in the "Network Director Install Wizard," enter the URL you found in the Policy Manager.
 Then click **Finish**.